pvonglehn/la-gran-belleza-text-analysis/README.md

 # _La gran belleza_ short stories text analysis

-Analysis of the spring 2020 short story submissions to the literary magazine _La gran belleza_.
+Analysis of the spring 2020 short story submissions to the Spanish language literary magazine _La gran belleza_.
 Graphics used for the purposes of promotion on social media.

 ## Output of project
 Word clouds and bar charts (see below) analysing the frequency of vocabulary of the short stories.

+## Input
+300 short stories written in Spanish with a total of 324733 words.

 ## Tools used:
 * python-docx, odfpy, pywin32 and tika for converting documents to plain text